What happens if I drop or fail a class?

 - Once you are registered for classes, you will have a bill available at my.newpaltz.edu.
 You can set up a payment plan, pay online with a credit card or send money via a wire transfer from your bank.
 The bill is typically due before the semester begins so you carefully review the total and due dates.
 If you pay while you are on campus, the Student Accounts office will accept cash, travelers’ checks, and credit cards.
 They will give you a receipt to indicate that you paid which you should keep in a safe place.

 - There are several banks in New Paltz, including one on campus in the basement of the Haggerty Administration Building (HAB) called Hudson Valley Federal Credit Union.
 You can open an account there with a passport and use their ATM on campus.
-Other banks in town include: Bank of America, Chase Bank, Wachovia Bank, Ulster Savings Bank, M & T Bank, and Citizens’ Bank (inside Stop and Shop).
+Other banks in town include: Bank of America, Chase Bank, Wells Fargo Bank, Ulster Savings Bank, and M&T Bank.
 You can refer to this website for more information and links to the banks’ websites.